EURODEO/e-soh/datastore/README.md

 Currently the datastore server is using a PostgreSQL server as its only storage backend (for both metadata and observations).

+**Note:** Unless otherwise noted, all commands described below should be from the same directory as this README file.

 The code has been tested in the following environment:

 ### Service